-As a part of Rakuten Group’s commitment to respecting the human rights of all of our stakeholders, we are taking steps to prevent all forms of modern slavery in our operations and supply chains.
-We are issuing the Modern Slavery Statement in accordance with Section 54 of the UK's Modern Slavery Act 2015.
+As a part of the Rakuten Group’s commitment to respecting the human rights of all our stakeholders, we are taking steps to prevent all forms of modern slavery in our operations and supply chains.
+We have issued the Modern Slavery Statement in accordance with Section 54 of the UK's Modern Slavery Act 2015.

-In order to provide a safe and secure e-commerce platform, Rakuten has set rules for merchants on Rakuten Ichiba which cover the prohibition of the sale of certain products, such as dangerous products, products potentially infringing others’ rights and interests, or not favorable for youth.
-Examples include explosives and high-pressure gas, weapons, fake brand products, products infringing on copyrights, identification cards, child pornography, etc. In addition to assessing the qualifications of merchants when forming a contract with Rakuten, a violation score system is also in place to keep track of merchants’ rule violations and measures are taken according to the violation score, up to and including expulsion from the platform.
+In order to provide a safe and secure e-commerce platform, Rakuten has set rules for merchants on Rakuten Ichiba which cover the prohibition of the sale of certain products, such as dangerous products, products potentially infringing on others’ rights and interests, or not favorable for children and young adults.
+Examples include explosives and high-pressure gas, weapons, counterfeit brand products, products infringing on copyrights, identification cards, child pornography, etc.

-> For more information, please click here (page in Japanese).
+> For more information, please see here (page in Japanese).

 Protecting the privacy and personal data of Rakuten’s users and employees is a responsibility shared by all Rakuten Group companies and is key to the sustainability of the digital economy.

-The binding corporate rules adopted by the Rakuten Group set the rules for appropriate data protection.
+The binding corporate rules adopted by the Rakuten Group set the rules for appropriate privacy protection.

 Our priority is not only to be compliant with new privacy-related laws formulated around the world, but also to build robust management systems for providing safe and secure services that our customers can trust.